lana/b2c-mapp-ui/src/forms/Toggle/Readme.md

 # Toggle

-A simple toggle input: The control of this component should be handled in parent.
+A simple toggle input: The control of this component should be handled by its consumer.

 | Prop         | Value Type                    | Required |
 | ------------ | ----------------------------- | -------- |